snabble/docs/api_products.md

 ## Find products by SKUs
 `GET /{project}/products/search/bySkus`

-Returns all products for requested SKUs
+Returns the set of products for the requested SKUs.
+If none of the SKUs has been found or if none is given it returns an emtpy list.

 **Required permissions** : productsRead